intrepidbird/intrepidbird.github.io/SECURITY.md

 ## Supported Versions

 This chart lists what versions of this website are protected with security measures.
 I use Cloudflare to protect this website with HTTPS connections.
 Any version after v.37.9.25 will have security protections on GitHub as well.
+Only v.48.36.8 is active and allowed to be used.

 | Version | Supported | Cloudflare |
 | ------- | --------- | ---------- |